snowtrack/snowtrack-docs/docs/snowtrack-for-tutorials.md

 ## Who can open `*.snowproj` files?

 The current beta version of Snowtrack is available for free.
 After the beta phase is over, Snowtrack will be available as a **free** and paid version.
-For you, as a tutorial creator, it is important that your tutorials and projects are accessible to your entire userbase. **That's why Snowtrack's free version will be able to open `*.snowproj` files.**.
+For you, as a tutorial creator, it is important that your tutorials and projects are accessible to your entire userbase. **That's why Snowtrack's free version will be able to open `*.snowproj` files.**

 <div className="info" ></div>